geudde/attic-chest/pages/13.reference/01.porden/docs.md

 O'er the whole figure of the ocean maid,
 Like Cynthia's light, a silvery lustre play'd.

-" Fair wanderers hail!" she said, " from ocean's caves " A hapless nymph your kind attention craves;
+Fair wanderers hail!she said, from ocean's caves
+A hapless nymph your kind attention craves;
 K 4

 136 THE ESCAPE. book hi.

-" I quit my native realm, to guide and aid,
+I quit my native realm, to guide and aid,

-" At great Marino's court, a suppliant maid;
+At great Marino's court, a suppliant maid;

-" Those sparkling eyes declare success is near —
+Those sparkling eyes declare success is near —

-" And hope already greets Miranda here." — 730
+And hope already greets Miranda here.— 730

-The maid replied, " May every joy be thine,
+The maid replied, May every joy be thine,
-" Who, tho' unknown, an interest takest in mine!
+Who, tho' unknown, an interest takest in mine!
-" A sage, whose eye events to come descried,
+A sage, whose eye events to come descried,
-" Bade me with speed repair to ocean's side,
+Bade me with speed repair to ocean's side,
-" A pearl should meet me — to Marino's court
+A pearl should meet me — to Marino's court
-" My steps direct, and there my suit support;
+My steps direct, and there my suit support;
-" Then if my woes have touch'd your gentle mind,
+Then if my woes have touch'd your gentle mind,
-" Assist my search this precious gem to find."
+Assist my search this precious gem to find."

 Smiling, the nymph rejoin'd, u Behold, reveal'd
-" The truth the sage in mystic words conceal'd, 740
+The truth the sage in mystic words conceal'd, 740

-" A pearl implied in Marguerita's name;
+A pearl implied in Marguerita's name;
-" With bolder hope I now shall aid thy claim,
+With bolder hope I now shall aid thy claim,
-" Foretold thy guide — no thanks are justly mine,
+Foretold thy guide — no thanks are justly mine,
-" For fate has link'd my happiness with thine.
+For fate has link'd my happiness with thine.

-" Two different races mingle in my birth,
+Two different races mingle in my birth,
-" A nymph my mother, but my sire of earth,
+A nymph my mother, but my sire of earth,

 book nr.
 THE ESCAPE.
 13?

-" And hence from them the double power I bear,
+And hence from them the double power I bear,
-" To breathe the crystal tide, or lighter air.
+To breathe the crystal tide, or lighter air.

 u Twelve changing moons had scarcely past away,

-" Since we had seen Lyinnoria's power decay, 750
+Since we had seen Lyinnoria's power decay, 750

-" When flush'd with conquest o'er the haughty Gnome,
+When flush'd with conquest o'er the haughty Gnome,

-" Our king return'd in solemn triumph home,
+Our king return'd in solemn triumph home,

-" And all the ocean chiefs with costly care,
+And all the ocean chiefs with costly care,

-" To greet their lord a festival prepare;
+To greet their lord a festival prepare;

-" Tlie morn a splendid tournament display'd,
+Tlie morn a splendid tournament display'd,

-" Where shone the knights in martial pomp array'd,
+Where shone the knights in martial pomp array'd,

-" Each warrior's lance a broider'd pendant bears,
+Each warrior's lance a broider'd pendant bears,

-" Grac'd with the name of her whose chains he wears,
+Grac'd with the name of her whose chains he wears,

 * And they whose champions vanquish'd press the field,

-" The prize of beauty to their rivals yield; 760
+The prize of beauty to their rivals yield; 760

-" Aloft each nymph beholds with joyful eye
+Aloft each nymph beholds with joyful eye

-" For her the chance of war her knight defy,
+For her the chance of war her knight defy,

-" And oft, when courage fails, and hope expires,
+And oft, when courage fails, and hope expires,

-" New strength, new zeal, her cheeriug glance inspires.
+New strength, new zeal, her cheeriug glance inspires.

-" At first from all Lymnoria's valiant knight
+At first from all Lymnoria's valiant knight
-" Their favours bore, the trophies of the fight,
+Their favours bore, the trophies of the fight,

 1S8 THE ESCAPE. book hi.

-" While rais'd upon a coral throne she sate,
+While rais'd upon a coral throne she sate,

-" And watch'd his glorious course with heart elate;
+And watch'd his glorious course with heart elate;

-" Her gorgeous robe with regal splendour shone,
+Her gorgeous robe with regal splendour shone,

-" The scarlet coral form'd a mimic crown, 770
+The scarlet coral form'd a mimic crown, 770

-" Her clustering locks rich chains of pearl confine,
+Her clustering locks rich chains of pearl confine,

-" Her whiter arms the clasping pearls outshine;
+Her whiter arms the clasping pearls outshine;

-" It seem'd alike that art and nature vied
+It seem'd alike that art and nature vied

-" To deck that lovely form, their mutual pride.
+To deck that lovely form, their mutual pride.

-" Perhaps she hop'd that hour again might wind
+Perhaps she hop'd that hour again might wind

-" Her fatal fetters round Marino's mind.
+Her fatal fetters round Marino's mind.

-" Ah! less seductive were Armida's smiles,
+Ah! less seductive were Armida's smiles,

-" And less pernicious her delusive wiles;
+And less pernicious her delusive wiles;

-" Tho' known her fraud, Lymnoria's charms detain
+Tho' known her fraud, Lymnoria's charms detain

-" Unnumber'd knights in love's delightful chain, 780
+Unnumber'd knights in love's delightful chain, 780

-" To all her smiles deceitful hopes impart,
+To all her smiles deceitful hopes impart,

-" Pleas'd to be dup'd, tho' conscious of her art,
+Pleas'd to be dup'd, tho' conscious of her art,

-" Or if against her beauty's sway they strive,
+Or if against her beauty's sway they strive,

-" Her looks their love and fading hope revive.
+Her looks their love and fading hope revive.

-" But lo!
+But lo!
 Marino comes; his noble steed
-" Active and strong, the pride of ocean's breed;
+Active and strong, the pride of ocean's breed;
-" The treasures of the deep his mail compos'd,
+The treasures of the deep his mail compos'd,
-" Corals and shells in bright array dispos'd,
+Corals and shells in bright array dispos'd,

 hook in.
 THE ESCAPE.
 139

-" A pearly Nautilus his helmet made,
+A pearly Nautilus his helmet made,

-" The green Confervas nodded o'er his head, 790
+The green Confervas nodded o'er his head, 790

-" The Walrus gave the ivory horn he wore,*
+The Walrus gave the ivory horn he wore,*

-" A Chama form'd the massy shield he bore,y-
+A Chama form'd the massy shield he bore,y-

-" The Xiphias horn his polish'd lance supplied,
+The Xiphias horn his polish'd lance supplied,

-" And the bright sword that glitter'd at his side.J
+And the bright sword that glitter'd at his side.J

-" Soon to his might all rival warriors yield,
+Soon to his might all rival warriors yield,

-" And last Lymnoria's champion prest the field,
+And last Lymnoria's champion prest the field,

-" But then her cheek's vermilion hue betray 'd
+But then her cheek's vermilion hue betray 'd

-" The secret rage that stung the wily maid,
+The secret rage that stung the wily maid,

-" While (pledge of conquest) from the lance he bore,
+While (pledge of conquest) from the lance he bore,

-" Her blazon'd name the royal victor tore, 800
+Her blazon'd name the royal victor tore, 800

-" Her hand that purple pennon wrought with care,
+Her hand that purple pennon wrought with care,

-" The name embroider'd in her golden hair.
+The name embroider'd in her golden hair.

 "• Marino now, all rival knights subdu'd,
-" The prize to claim before the judges stood;
+The prize to claim before the judges stood;